Why I Ran For State Senate

 He serves as Treasurer of the Democratic Party of Georgia and is on the boards of several local non-profit organizations, including GALEO and the Children's Museum of Atlanta.
 He is a member of the 100 Black Men of Atlanta, and is an alumnus of LEAD Atlanta (2012), Leadership Georgia (2015), and Outstanding Atlanta (2020), and Leadership Atlanta (2022).

 Jason is married to Ariel, a graduate of Kennesaw State University and Emory University’s School of Nursing graduate program.
 Jason met Ariel while he attended Emory Law School.
 Ariel is the founder of WestsideMed, an urgent and primary care clinic in their neighborhood.
-Ariel is also Director of Clinical Operations at CareSource and is a board member of Planned Parenthood Southeast and the Soaring Owls Foundation (a neighborhood school foundation).
+Ariel is also Vice President of Clinical Operations at CareSource and is a board member of Planned Parenthood Southeast and the Soaring Owls Foundation (a neighborhood school foundation).

 Jason and Ariel are proud parents of Jaeden (8) and Zoe (5), and reside in northwest Atlanta.